ghostnear/Crusty/bf/docs.md

 ### Execution modes:

-At the current moment ther are several ways to run this:
+At the current moment there are several ways to run this:
 - in a partially optimizing interpreter mode with optimizations such as:
     - [x] Reducing multiple sequences of instructions into one. (i.e >>> gets translated to op_add_dp(3))
     - [x] Reducing conflicting sequences of instructions. (i.e >>><< gets translated to op_add_dp(1))